-- In 2015-16, more than half (54.6 percent) of all county spending across the state paid for public protection or public assistance. - Public protection includes spending on the district attorney, adult and juvenile detention, policing provided by sheriff's departments, and probation. - Public assistance includes spending on cash aid for Californians with low incomes, including families with children in the CalWORKs welfare-to-work program. - Large shares of county spending in 2015-16 also supported enterprise activities (15.5 percent) - which includes airports, hospitals, and golf courses - and health-related services (15.2 percent).
+In 2019-20, nearly half of all county spending across the state funded the local justice system or public assistance.

+- The local justice system includes the district attorney, adult and youth detention, policing provided by the sheriff's department, and probation. - Public assistance includes spending on cash aid for Californians with low incomes, including families with children in the CalWORKs welfare-to-work program.

+Large shares of county spending in 2019-20 also supported either 1) public ways and facilities, health, and sanitation (18.2%) or 2) enterprise activities (15.5%), which include airports, hospitals, and golf courses.

-Public Protection and Public Assistance Combined Account for Over Half of County Expenditures, 2015-16
+The Local Justice System and Public Assistance Account for Nearly Half of Total County Expenditures, 2019-20